The Making of a Professional Cell Phone Voicemail Greeting

 2. Then, I wrote down what I wanted to say and read it out loud a few times until I was satisfied with the flow.

 3. I rehearsed and recorded my voicemail script a few times to hear how I sounded.
-(I tend to talk relatively fast, so I wanted to make sure the message didn't sound rushed.)
+(I tend to talk relatively quickly, so I wanted to make sure the message didn't sound rushed.)

 4. For the final recording I recorded my message while smiling so I sounded happy and approachable.